joey-qytyku/OS-90-fixed/docs/dosvm.md

 The conclusion is that the default behavior is to go to the real mode control C handler.
 This will be local to each process.
 If there is no ^C handler set (because the process did not start with COMMAND.COM) the program should terminate as there is nothing else that can be done.

 Having the program switch to real mode and start running the COMMAND.COM handler works.
 There will be separate instances of COMMAND for every task created by a window manager, so this is not a major problem.
+If a program is executed independently, it may crash if the handler is not set.

 # DOS Semaphore

 DOS has an undocumented function for getting the address of a byte that determines if DOS is safe for re-entry.
 This is for interrupt service routines that need to make a DOS call.
 If DOS is still servicing an interrupt, it should not re-enter.
 The first two words of the kernel reserved memory are set to this address.
 This must be pulled out for use.

 When real mode DOS is called from the kernel, this byte will be set by DOS.
 If a 32-bit V86 handler takes control, this byte must be set to a non-zero value in case a RECL_16 IRQ is issued and tries to access DOS too, and this must be done while interrupts are disabled.

+Really?

 # DOS Idle Loop